Delaware Colony: New Castle, Kent, and Sussex Counties, Pennsylvania

 The area now known as Delaware was owned by William Penn, the Quaker owner of Pennsylvania.
 In contemporary documents from the early Revolutionary period, the area is generally referred to as "The Three Lower Counties on the Delaware River" (Lower Counties on Delaware) or by the names of the three counties.

 After William Penn was granted the province of Pennsylvania by King Charles II in 1681, he asked for and later received the lands of Delaware from the Duke of York.
 Penn had a very hard time governing Delaware because the economy and geology resembled those of the Chesapeake Bay colonies more than that of Pennsylvania.
 The lowland areas were developed for tobacco plantations and dependent on enslaved Africans and African Americans for labor.
 Penn attempted to merge the governments of Pennsylvania and the lower counties of Delaware.
-Representatives from each area clashed strongly and, in 1701 Penn agreed to allowing two assemblies to be elected and conduct their separate affairs.
+Representatives from each area clashed strongly and, in 1701 Penn agreed to allow two assemblies to be elected and conduct their separate affairs.
 Delawareans would meet in New Castle, and Pennsylvanians would gather in Philadelphia.
 Delaware, like Philadelphia and more so than Maryland, continued to be a melting pot of sorts.
 It was home to Swedes, Finns, Dutch, and French, in addition to the English, who constituted the dominant culture.